-A comprehensive nurse staffing review, including scoping of other units, was undertaken for Neonatal Services in East Kent using national recommendations for neonatal staffing levels.
-The review indicated that investment is required in the WHH NICU and the QEQM SCBU.
-A business case is under development.
+A comprehensive nurse staffing review, including scoping of other development.

+The review indicated that investment is required in the

+WHH NICU and the QEQM SCBU.
+A business case is under

-Critical Care Budgeted establishments are slightly below the Intensive Care Society standard in two units which does not consistently allow for a dedicated shift leader.
+Budgeted establishments are slightly below the Intensive Care Society Critical Care standard in two units which does not consistently allow for a dedicated shift leader.

-Midwiferv The average Midwife to birth ratio in April 2015 was 1:27.
-A Maternity structural review will be undertaken in 2015/16.
+The average Midwife to birth ratio in April 2015 was 1:27.
+A Maternity Midwifery structural review will be undertaken in 2015/16.